nash00510/binary-search-tree/README.md

 # Binary Search Tree Implementation
 ### An implementation of a Binary Search Tree for a University Assignment

+This project was an Assignment for COMPX201 (Data Structures and Algorithms).
 We were asked to implement a BST from scratch and also a program that would use the BST and print its contents is lexicographical order.

 ## Included in this repository:
 * BSTlex.java - Binary Search Tree class